bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 # Games API
 This is a CRUD API, built for maintaining records of Game events.
-HTTP API requests are sent, and responses are received in JSON format.
+HTTP API requests are sent, and corresponding responses are received in JSON format only.

 ## Create Game
 This will add a new game with the information provided with the request body.